la-ots/pelican/docs/page-templates/quick-start.md

 ---
 title: Quick Start
-summary: Pelican’s building blocks on one all.
+summary: A sampling of Pelican’s components together on a single page.
 tags: quick start
 layout: default
 eleventyNavigation: